holepunchto/pear-docs/guide/starting-a-pear-project.md

   ...
   "pear": {
     "gui": {
-      "backgroundColor": "#00ff00",
+      "backgroundColor": "#3592C3",
-      "height": 540,
+      "height": 400,
-      "width": 720,
+      "width": 700
-      "alwaysOnTop": true
     }
   }
   ...
 }
 ```

-When running the app now, it will be very green, and always stay on top.
+When running the app now, it will be light blue, and have a different size.

 See all the possibly options in the [Configuration Documentation](../reference/configuration.md).